 14) Mirzoyan Library

 Another place I discovered on Instagram was the Mirzoyan Library.
 It’s located in a pretty courtyard, off a quiet street.
 The library was unfortunately closed when I visited, but I loved the courtyard and the balcony that the library is located on!
-They also have a small café.
+They also have a small cafe.
 The address is 10 Mher Mkrtchyan Street.
+2025 update: sadly this appears to be closed, but I’m unsure if it’s temporarily closed, or closed for good!

 15) GUM Market